acidburn0zzz/arch/README.md

 I try to make use of the [suckless-tools](https://suckless.org/philosophy/) as much as possible ([dwm](https://dwm.suckless.org/), [dmenu](https://tools.suckless.org/dmenu/), [st](https://st.suckless.org/)).
 This makes the system very minimal, lightweight, efficient and highly customizable.

 ## Systemd
 I try to make us of systemd as much as possible.
-Although, some people don't like systemd and see it as a security risk and blot my philosophy is that since I am already using it because of Arch I might as well use it full potential and avoid adding additional dependencies to solve tasks which systemd already can solve.
+Although, some people don't like systemd and see it as a security-risk and bloat my philosophy is that since I am already using it because of Arch I might as well use its full potential to avoid adding additional dependencies to solve tasks which systemd already can solve.
 This includes the bootloader, power-management, network-management and time-synchronisation.

 ## Screenshots